 The Company contributes to standard defined contribution superannuation funds on behalf of all employees.
-This contribution amount, which prior to July 1, 2013 was equal to 9% of each employee's salary, was increased by law to 9.25% with effect from July 1, 2013 and further increased to 9.50% from July 1, 2014 of each such employee's salary.
+This contribution amount, formerly equal to 9% of each employee's salary, was increased by law to 9.25% from July 1, 2013 and 9.50% from July 1, 2014 of each such employee's salary.
 Superannuation is a compulsory savings program whereby employers are required to pay a portion of an employee's remuneration to an approved superannuation fund that the employee is typically not able to access until they are retired.
-The Company permits employees to choose an approved and registered superannuation fund into which the contributions are paid.
-Contributions are charged to the statements of comprehensive income as they become payable.
+Whilst the Company has a default superannuation fund, it permits employees to choose an approved and registered superannuation fund into which the contributions are paid.
+Contributions are charged to the consolidated statements of comprehensive income as they become payable.